JoelYourstone/purplecon.app/README.md

-# Conference App for React Conf 2024
+# Conference App for Purplecon 2024

-This is the source code for the React Conf 2024 app.
-Download it from stores: [Google Play](https://play.google.com/store/apps/details?id=com.reactconf.app), [App Store](https://apps.apple.com/gb/app/react-conf/id6499559897).
+This is the source code for the Purplecon 2024 app.
+Download it from stores: [Google Play](https://play.google.com/store/apps/details?id=com.purplecon.app), [App Store](https://apps.apple.com/gb/app/react-conf/id6499559897).

 To run the app locally, clone the repo and install dependencies with `yarn` (**yarn.lock** was generated with Yarn v1).
 Next, either [compile and run it locally](#compile-and-run-locally) or [build and run it with EAS](#build-and-run-with-eas).